 2014 – Added Saturday “packet pickup” option for runners.

-2015 – Reached 1200 runners; reached $50K in net proceeds available for our philanthropic programs.
+2015 – Reached 1200 runners; reached $50K in net proceeds available for our programs in support of gender equity for women and girls.

 2016 – Added Senior 2k Run/Walk (for ages 60+), on school track following Kids’ 2k.